under0tech/autopilot_loonarr/README_DEV.md

 For working with video frames, the Raspberry Pi camera, and handling different resolutions, the Autopilot also uses [OpenCV](https://opencv.org) and [Picamera2](https://www.raspberrypi.com/documentation/computers/camera_software.html#picamera2).

 Object detection and target following involve several complex tasks, including:
-- Converting the target's position from the image frame to Cartesian coordinates (NED - North, East, Down)
+- converting the target's position from the image frame to Cartesian coordinates (NED - North, East, Down)
-- Adjusting the Rover’s position and speed as needed
+- adjusting the Rover’s position and speed as needed
-- Taking into account the scale and conversion factors
+- taking into account the scale and conversion factors.

 All of this functionality is implemented within the **Computer Vision** module, located in [vision.py](vision.py) file.